global-asp/asp-source/en/0198_soccer-game-chiefs-and-aces.md

 You played as a real team!

 ##
-‘High Five!
+'High Five!
 Give yourselves a
 hand!' says the coach.

 ##